michelony/navigation/Report.md

 is the number of actions.
 These values were chosen by hand tuning.
 The ReLU activation function is used for each layer except the last, which is linear.

 The algorithm works by creating two DQNs, a local and a target network.
-At each state, the agent's act() method is called with the state and an action is returned.
+At each state, the agent's act method is called with the state and an action is returned.
+The action is chosen according to an epsilon-greedy policy.
 The action is sent to the environment and a new environment state and reward is returned.
-This new state and reward are passed into the agent via the step() method.
+This new state and reward are passed into the agent via the step method.
 This step method adds the experience to a fixed-size memory buffer and, at regular intervals, samples and updates weights based on these experiences by calling the learn method.

 The learn method updates the weights of the local network in the direction to minimize a loss function.
 The error of the loss function is chosen by using a target network to select the action and Q-values for the next state.
 These